 The Audit Committee reports to the Board of Directors.
-The Audit Committee is composed of six members of the Board of Directors.
-During 2019, five meetings were held.
+The Audit Committee is composed of five members of the Board of Directors.
+During 2020, six meetings were held.
 The Audit Committee responsibilities generally include, but are not limited to:

-- oversight of the financial reporting risk and the accuracy of the quarterly and annual shareholder reports; - the oversight of the system of internal controls related to the preparation of quarterly and annual shareholder reports; - the review and assessment of the impact of accounting and auditing developments on the consolidated financial statements; and - the establishment and maintenance of procedures for the receipt, retention and treatment of confidential and anonymous submission of concerns regarding accounting, internal accounting controls or auditing matters.
+- oversight of the financial reporting risk and the accuracy of the quarterly and annual shareholder reports; - the oversight of the system of internal controls related to the preparation of quarterly and annual shareholder reports; - the review and assessment of the impact of accounting and auditing developments on the consolidated financial statements; - the establishment and maintenance of procedures for the receipt, retention and treatment of confidential and anonymous submission of concerns regarding accounting, internal accounting controls or auditing matters; and - oversight of the Association's internal audit program, the independence of the outside auditors, the adequacy of the Association's system of internal controls and procedures, and the adequacy of management's action with respect to recommendations arising from those auditing activities.